ssiddhantsharma/deep-purpose-tutorial/README.md

-# deep-purpose-tutorial
+# Deep-Purpose-Tutorial
-Repository for the HackBio'2021 Virtual Internship for Team Drug-Development-A
+A low code tutorial for replicating DeepPurpose Library for Drug-Target Interaction (DTI) for the HackBio'2021 Virtual Internship as a part of Team Drug-Development-A